Vesylum/dark-souls-minimal-cheat-sheet/README.md

 ## Development

 All files are static HTML, CSS and JavaScript.
-Clone the repo and open `index.html` in your browser to run it locally.
+Clone the repo and serve the directory with a local HTTP server.
+For example, run `npx serve` or `python -m http.server` in the project root and then open the provided URL in your browser.

 Checklist content now lives in `data/playthrough.json`.
 This file lists each playthrough section and the items within it.
 The JavaScript fetches this JSON on page load and generates the checklist dynamically.